How you can help your children

-Here are some top tips for helping your children.
+Here’s some advice to help your children.
 If you have any concerns or worries, don’t hesitate to get in touch with us at the 24hr freephone National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247 24.

 1. Do talk to your children – and listen to them.
 Most children will appreciate an opportunity to acknowledge the abuse and to talk about what they are feeling.

 2. Try to be honest about the situation, without frightening them, in an age appropriate manner.
 Reassure them that the abuse is not their fault and that they are not responsible for adult behaviour.

 3. Explain to them that abuse is wrong and that it does not solve problems.
 Remember, your children will naturally trust you – try not to break that trust by directly lying to them.

 4. Encourage your children to talk about their wishes and feelings.
 You could do this perhaps by doing an activity together, or encouraging them to draw or write about what is happening and how they feel about it.
 Your child’s teacher may be able to help you with this.
 Sometimes children will wait until they feel safe and are no longer in the violent environment before they start to talk about their feelings.

 5. Tell them where to get more information.
 You could suggest that your children look at the Women’s Aid website for children and young people, The Hideout.
 This website has information, activities, a quiz and stories of children living with domestic abuse.